engmalki/c_lab/Structures/README.md

 - 'FuncPtrsElements_2.c'
 - 'FuncPtrsElements.c'
+- 'Structs_Copy_with_Pointers_Elements.c' Demonstrates shallow copy behavior with structs containing pointers.
 - 'StructsPointers.c' Demonstrates how pointers interact with structs, including value modification and pointer reassignment.
+- 'Wrapping_C-Arrays'   Demonstrates Wrapping C-array with a struct so we can use assignment operator to copy from one structure to another without need to a loop on each element.

 ## 📌 Key Concepts Covered